Larry Taylor (geochemist)

 In December 1972, Taylor was offered to be in the “back room” of Johnson Space Center during the Apollo 17 mission where he had the opportunity to directly advise astronauts on their extravehicular activities on the Moon.
 Subsequently, Taylor became very close friends with Harrison Schmitt, the last man to step on the lunar surface and the sole geologist to ever reach the Moon.
 The two would collaborate throughout their careers with Schmitt playing an influential role in helping Taylor develop the Department of Earth and Planetary Sciences at UT.

 In 1973, after 2 years of being an assistant professor at Purdue University, Taylor would arrive at the University of Tennessee, near the very beginning of the institution's dive into research.
-Taylor would remain at the University of Tennessee for the latter half of his life and become “one of the true giants in the field” of lunar science and the Director of the University of Tennessee Department of Earth and Planetary Sciences until his retirement in 2017.
+Taylor would remain at the University of Tennessee for the latter half of his life and become “one of the true giants in the field” of lunar science and the director of the University of Tennessee's department of earth and planetary sciences until his retirement in 2017.

 Early life (1938–1958)

 Taylor was born September 14, 1938, in Paterson, New Jersey, and was raised in Port Jervis, New York, over a bar owned by his father.
-At the beginning of his senior year in high school, Taylor was involved in an automobile accident that forced him to get a hip replacement and left him hospitalized for around 10 months.
+At the beginning of his senior year in high school, Taylor was involved in an automobile accident resulting in many broken bones and compound fractures including his pelvis and femur leaving him hospitalized for around 10 months.
 However, after returning to school, Taylor was still able to pass his final exams and graduate.
 After high school, Taylor began his higher education with night school at Orange County Community College in Middletown, New York.

 Education and early academic career (1958–1973)

-In 1958, Taylor left New York City "one step ahead of the law" and started additional education at the Indiana University in Bloomington.
+In 1958, Taylor left New York state “one step ahead of the law" and started additional education at the Indiana University in Bloomington.
+In 1960 he wed Patricia Ann Ridley of Milford, Pennsylvania.
 In 1961, Taylor graduated but decided to stay and achieve a master's degree in geology due to a friend's persuasion.
 During this period, Taylor took on many miscellaneous occupations that included: driller, rocker shovel loader, powder-monkey, and geologist in mines in Ontario, Canada.
-In 1965, Taylor's two children, Kelly and Jeff, were born, and he was introduced to planetary geology at Lehigh University in Bethlehem, Pennsylvania.
+In 1965, the first of his children, Jeffrey Andrew was born.
+In 1967 his daughter Kelly, was born.
+He was introduced to planetary geology at Lehigh University in Bethlehem, Pennsylvania.
 Taylor would continue his studies at various universities and institutes until 1971, when he was hired as an assistant professor at Purdue University.
 Just two years later (1973), Taylor would move to the University of Tennessee.